openethereum/openethereum.github.io/Pluggable-Consensus.md

 - `"durationLimit"` is the equilibrium block interval for the pre-Homestead era difficulty evolution, irrelevant for block numbers above `homesteadTransition`, redefines the value in (YP:42), originally 13 = `0xd`
 - `"difficultyIncrementDivisor"` is related to the equilibrium block intervals for the Homestead era difficulty evolution, redefines the value in (YP:43), originally 10 = `0xa`
 - `"homesteadTransition"` is `N_H` of (YP:13, 39) etc., or the block number after which the second line of (YP:39) is superseded by the third line, changing the difficulty evolution function
+- `"difficultyBombDelays"` specifies delays of difficulty bomb in dict, where keys are activating block numbers and values are delayed blocks.
+Note that this field is cummulative.
+Below example would delay the difficulty bomb by 1000 blocks from block 30, and add another 1000 blocks delay at block 40.
+The resulting difficulty bomb would be delayed by a total of 2000 blocks.
+    ```json
+    "difficultyBombDelays": {
+      "30": "1000",
+      "40": "1000"
+    }
+    ```
-- `"blockReward"` specifies the reward in wei given for authoring a block
+- `"blockReward"` specifies the reward in wei given for authoring a block, or a key value array where values are rewards in wei, and keys are activating block numbers.
+Below example would give `0x1` reward at block 0, and switch to `0x2` reward at block 5.
+    ````json
+    "blockReward": {
+      "0": "0x1",
+      "5": "0x2"
+    }
+    ````
 - `"blockRewardContractTransition"` Block at which the block reward contract should start being used.
 - `"blockRewardContractAddress"` Block reward contract address, setting the block reward contract.
 This option overrides the static block reward definition.
 - `"blockRewardContractCode"` Bytecode of the block reward contract.
 This option overrides `"BlockRewardContractAddress"`.
 In this mode, code are executed in static call, so it must be pure.